As you go back to school after COVID-19, how will you attend to students' and teachers' social-emotional needs?

 When you’re standing at the board in front of 30 students, your options may be limited, but you can make an impact by extending grace.

-Brain research shows that adolescents are going through an intense growth period, cognitively and emotionally.
+Neurological research shows that adolescents are going through an intense growth period, cognitively and emotionally.
 They yearn for independence while still needing the safety and support of adults.

-As secondary classes ease back to in-person learning, some students may be struck all at once by the stress of fitting in, the fear of embarrassment, and pandemic-related stress.
+As classes ease back to in-person learning, some students may be struck all at once by the stress of fitting in, the fear of embarrassment, and pandemic-related stress.
 How can teachers meet them where they are emotionally, which will also help them succeed academically?

 Offer students a lifeline and stay just far enough away to give them the agency to use it.